joush007/joush007.github.io/content/blog/introToFlask/index.md

 ---
 title: Intro to Flask & the MVC
 date: 2023-02-13
-topics: ["Web Development", "Flask", "MVC", "Overflow Tag"]
+topics: ["Web Development", "Flask", "MVC"]
 ---

 ## What is the MVC?